 I also have an underlying heart condition that is being managed by my heart health team.

 In my case, there is a heart condition as well as the stress/anxiety.

 How Is Kardia Mobile Helping Me?

-Another medical professional said way later, that my cardiologist had no option but to indicate to me that the event may have been heart related otherwise she would not have been doing her job.
-She did not know my doctor and so she was erring of the side of caution.
+Another medical professional said way later that my cardiologist had no option but to indicate to me that the event may have been heart related otherwise she would not have been doing her job.
+She did not know my doctor and so she was erring on the side of caution.

 Unclassified here means “Kardia unclassified” or “AliveCor unclassified”.
 The Kardia Mobile App in conjunction with the Kardia Mobile Device by AliveCor may return an unclassified result on occasion and this is explained more below.

 Unclassified means that Kardia App is not able to determine if the EKG is normal or not.
 In this case, it also did not detect an Atrial Fibrillation or Bradycardia without AF being detected or Tachycardia without AF being detected.

 In this case, someone who knows how to read and interpret an EKG would need to look at it.
 This could be your doctor or your cardiologist.

 For me, seeing my doctor, unless if it an emergency means that I would have to book an appointment to see him.
 It would be rare that I would be able to see him within a week, because his schedule is so full.
 I am also not sure if he would provide an interpretation of the EKG and he would most likely refer me to my cardiologist.

 For me, I can email the EKG to my cardiologist and she will come back within 2 – 3 business days, assuming that she is around.
 I do not want to “cry wolf” and add unnecessary to her workload, unless I have a really good reason.